Millennials shut out of the housing market, again

 Millennials less likely to own their homes

-Percent of each generation living in a home owned by themself, their spouse or their partner at each age group, 1960-2021
+Percent of each generation living in a home owned by themselves, their spouse or their partner at each age group, 1960-2021

 Aged